justintadlock/series/readme.txt

 ### Professional Support

-If you need professional plugin support from me, the plugin author, you can access the support forums at [Theme Hybrid](https://themehybrid.com/support), which is a professional WordPress help/support site where I handle support for all my plugins and themes for a community of 60,000+ users (and growing).
+If you need professional plugin support from me, the plugin author, you can access the support forums at [Theme Hybrid](https://themehybrid.com/support), which is a professional WordPress help/support site where I handle support for all my plugins and themes for a community of 75,000+ users (and growing).

 ### Plugin Development

 If you're a theme author, plugin author, or just a code hobbyist, you can follow the development of this plugin on it's [GitHub repository](https://github.com/justintadlock/series).

 ### Donations

 Yes, I do accept donations.
-If you want to buy me a beer or whatever, you can do so from my [donations page](https://themehybrid.com/donate).
+If you want to donate, you can do so from my [donations page](https://themehybrid.com/donate) or grab me something from my [Amazon Wish List](http://a.co/flUb0ns).

 I appreciate all donations, no matter the size.
 Further development of this plugin is not contingent on donations, but they are always a nice incentive.

-== Installation ==

-1. Unzip the `series.zip` folder.
-2. Upload the `series` folder to your `/wp-content/plugins` directory.
-3. In your WordPress dashboard, head over to the *Plugins* section.
-4. Activate *Series*.

 == Frequently Asked Questions ==